 Customer-centricity.
 That’s what we’re all striving for in B2B marketing, right?
 To stop thinking about what we need, and make sure that the customer has an easy and consistent experience at every touchpoint.
-So why don’t we apply the same rigour to digital advertising?
+So why don’t we apply the same rigor to digital advertising?

 Digital adverts have an appalling reputation.
 They are often intrusive, poorly targeted, and deliberately interrupt the user experience on any device.
 And because of this, almost no-one looks forward to seeing adverts.

 Click-through rates are already at rock bottom.
 We are almost 500 times more likely to survive a plane crash than we are to click on a web banner ad, and we ignore adverts and go straight to the content.
-So advertisers are in a constant battle to interrupt the flow of the user experience, because intrusive adverts are the only ones that get seen.
+So advertisers are in a constant battle to interrupt the flow of the user experience because intrusive adverts are the only ones that get seen.

 This is the opposite of a customer-centric approach: doing whatever it takes to get clicks, even if it ruins user experience and alienates customers.
 But now marketers’ laziness is coming back to bite them, as internet users download adblockers in their droves.